blackmathx/java-reference/Technical_Interview.md

 ## 1. What is Java?

-Java is a high-level, class-based, strong typed, object-oriented programming language.
-It is a general-purpose programming language to let developers write once, run anywhere, meaning that compiled Java code can run on all platforms that support Java without the need for recompilation.
+Java is a strongly typed, class-based, object-oriented programming language.
+It is a write once, run anywhere language, meaning that compiled Java code can run on a JVM installed on any platform that support Java without recompilation.

 ## 2. What are the differences between primitive data types and objects in Java?